SIN-Labs/SIN-Labs.github.io/_pages/joining-us.md

         <h2><span>How to Apply</span></h2>
     </div>
     <div class="content">
-        <p>If you are interested in joining Perceptual Intelligence Laboratories (PIL), please send your CV and a brief message outlining your interest to <a href="mailto:hakwan@gmail.com">hakwan@gmail.com</a>.
-Include the subject line “Joining Perceptual Intelligence Laboratories” and specify the position(s) you are applying for.</p>
+        <p>If you are interested in joining our group, please send your CV and a brief message outlining your interest to <a href="mailto:hakwan@gmail.com">hakwan@gmail.com</a>.
+Include the subject line “Joining SIN group” and specify the position(s) you are applying for.</p>
-        <p>Positions are available from September 2024, and the review and hiring processes will continue until early 2025.</p>
     </div>

     <div style="display: flex; flex-wrap: wrap; gap: 20px; margin-top: 20px;">